cloudfour/guides/testing/README.md

 * When scoping / estimating work: always factor in testing.
 * Insufficent test coverage is better than no test coverage.
 * Prefer [Use Case Coverage over Code Coverage](https://kentcdodds.com/blog/how-to-know-what-to-test) (no need for 100% code coverage).
-* Additional history and guiding principles are in [this "manitesto" doc](https://bitbucket.org/blog/save-time-with-default-pull-request-descriptions)
+* Additional history and guiding principles are in [this "manifesto" doc](https://docs.google.com/document/d/1XWx0GZLndtPF4-cwBeHii85osRj0ROPrflBF3DAVewA/edit)

 ## Best Practices & Standardization